Does my Credit Card Provide Sufficient Travel Insurance

 All offer Lost Luggage and Travel Accident coverage similar to what AmEx offers.
 However, they also include (with no additional charges) Trip Cancellation, Trip Delay, Travel Assistance, and Auto Rental coverage.
 None offer the emergency medical benefits from typical travel medical plans.

-Another card, Ritz Carlton Rewards Card, is great card with good benefits.
+Another card, Ritz Carlton Rewards Card, is a great card with good benefits.
 However, as with most things, the devil is in the details.
 I could not find specific details about the insurance benefits – just an overview (Ritz Carlton Rewards Card Travel Protection).
 It seems they offer good evacuation coverage (up to $100K) which generally covers costs to be moved to another hospital to be treated (not always the hospital of your choice) if you get sick and local facilities can’t treat you.
 This is not clear in their description so is confusing.
 Repatriation (return of mortal remains) coverage is low so don’t die; although accidental death benefit is good… The Emergency Medical Benefit (would cover medical costs if you get sick and need to get treated overseas) is different from the Evacuation benefit and limited to $2,500.
 Otherwise, most benefit descriptions are vague and you would have to review the policy to get a true sense of what situations would be covered, or not.

 Most other cards on the market, like the World Master Card, offer similar (i.e. minimal) benefits to what AmEx offers.
 So, again, make sure you know what you have before deciding to buy / not buy any policy, including travel insurance.